Qwertyblob/tp/docs/UserGuide.md

 Examples:
 *  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.
 *  `edit 2 n/Betsy Crower t/` Edits the name of the 2nd person to be `Betsy Crower` and clears all existing tags.

+### Editing a class: `editc`

+Edits an existing person in the address book.

+Format: `editc INDEX [c/CLASS_NAME] [d/DAY] [tm/TIME] [tt/TUTOR_ID] [t/TAG]…​`

+* Edits the class at the specified `INDEX`.
+The index refers to the index number shown in the displayed class list.
+The index **must be a positive integer** 1, 2, 3, …​
+* At least one of the optional fields must be provided.
+* Existing values will be updated to the input values.
+* When editing tags, the existing tags of the class will be removed i.e adding of tags is not cumulative.
+* You can remove all the class’ tags by typing `t/` without specifying any tags after it.

+Examples:
+*  `edit 1 d/Tuesday tm/1600` Edits the day and time of the 1st class to be `Tuesday` and `1600` respectively.
+*  `edit 2 c/S3b t/` Edits the name of the 2nd class to be `S3b` and clears all existing tags.

 ### Enrolling a person to a class: `enrol`